Gallery grave

-About gallery graves
+Background

 Archeologist T. Douglas Price argues that the gallery grave was a form of community burial site.
 Those placed in a gallery grave were most likely members of the same family or hamlet, and probably were intended to reinforce the sense of community.

 Gallery graves may be straight, or they may form an ell.
 In some cases, a burial chamber exists at the end of the gallery.
 The walls of gallery graves were built of orthostats, slab-like stones set upright in the earth.
 They were roofed with multiple flat stones, although the burial chamber (if one existed) was usually roofed with a single large stone.
 Multiple burials could occur all at one time, the grave could be reopened several times to accept new burials, or the grave could remain open over an extended period of time to accept multiple burials.

 Burials in gallery graves were made in the gallery itself, or in small burial chambers opening off the gallery.
 This is known as a "complex gallery grave".
 When the adjacent burial chambers are paired, the structure is known as a "transepted gallery grave".
 Gallery graves may also have their galleries subdivided by interior stone slabs.
 These are known as "segmented gallery graves".
 When two parallel galleries lead to a single terminal burial chamber, this is known as a "parallel gallery grave".